Chicago: Transit systems

+Ventra serves as the fare payment system for CTA and Pace.
+Metra tickets are also sold on the Ventra mobile app.
+A monthly Regional Connect Pass or Regional Day Pass can be purchase alongside a Metra ticket, allowing for unlimited rides for all three agencies.

+The Northern Indiana Commuter Transportation District (NICTD) operates the South Shore Line, which provides commuter rail service from Millennium Station to Northwest Indiana.
+Since March 2026, it consists of two services: the Lakeshore Corridor to South Bend and the Monon Corridor to Munster/Dyer.

-Greyhound Lines provides inter-city bus service to and from the city at the Chicago Bus Station, and Chicago is also the hub for the Midwest network of Megabus (North America).
+Greyhound Lines provides inter-city bus service to and from the city at the Chicago Bus Station, and Chicago is also the hub for the Midwest network of Megabus.

 Passenger rail

-An Amtrak train on the Empire Builder route departs Chicago from Union Station.
+Chicago Union Station is Amtrak's hub for both national long-distance trains and inter-city trains in the Midwest.
+It is also served by six Metra commuter lines.

-Amtrak long distance and commuter rail services originate from Union Station.
+Amtrak long distance and inter-city rail services originate from Chicago Union Station.
 Chicago is one of the largest hubs of passenger rail service in the nation.
-The services terminate in Port Huron, St. Paul, the San Francisco Area, New York City, New Orleans, Portland, Seattle, Miami, Milwaukee, Carbondale, Quincy, Boston, St. Louis, Kansas City, Grand Rapids, Los Angeles, San Antonio, and Pontiac.
+The services terminate in Port Huron, St. Paul, the San Francisco Area, New York City, New Orleans, Portland, Oregon, Seattle, Miami, Milwaukee, Carbondale, Quincy, Boston, St. Louis, Kansas City, Grand Rapids, Los Angeles, San Antonio, and Pontiac, Michigan.
 Future service will terminate at Moline.

-An attempt was made in the early 20th century to link Chicago with New York City via the Chicago – New York Electric Air Line Railroad.
-Parts of this were built, but it was never completed.
+Chicago has a total of four active rail terminals: Chicago Union Station, Ogilvie Transportation Center, LaSalle Street Station, and Millennium Station.
+Amtrak only serves Union Station, while Metra serves all four stations.
+The South Shore Line services uses Millennium Station as its Chicago terminal.

 Bicycle and scooter sharing systems

 In July 2013, the bicycle-sharing system Divvy was launched with 750 bikes and 75 docking stations.
 It is operated by Lyft for the Chicago Department of Transportation.
 As of July 2019, Divvy operated 5800 bicycles at 608 stations, covering almost all of the city, excluding Pullman, Rosedale, Beverly, Belmont Cragin and Edison Park.